by-jp/www.byjp.me/content/notes/twitter/19058234716/index.md

 - imported
 - from-twitter
 ---
 Oh landlord.
-Did you not think we'd kick up a fuss at being woken at 7:30 every morning by building works in breach of contract?\!
+Did you not think we'd kick up a fuss at being woken at 7:30 every morning by building works in breach of contract?!